 For weather and climate see http://www.bom.gov.au/

-Our second home, which might be used to facilitate a non-simultaneous exchange, is at Wesburn, between Yarra Junction and Warburton in the Upper Yarra Valley to the east of Melbourne.
+Our second home, which might be used to facilitate a non-simultaneous exchange, is at Wesburn, between Yarra Junction and Warburton in the Upper Yarra Valley to the East of Melbourne.
 Enter Wesburn into www.whereis.com.au and zoom out to find its relationship to the Melbourne metropolitan area.
 It is about 75 kms from the CBD or half an hour on the bus from the suburban train terminus at Lilydale, from where it is 1 hour into the city.
 It takes about 1 1/2 hours or a little less depending on the traffic to drive the same distance.
 We do have two cars so we could probably work out something.
 The house is in 1 acre of garden - someone comes in to cut the lawns.
 It looks out onto Mt Donna Buang the foot of which is a short distance across the valley filled with vineyards, small farms and scattered rural residential areas.
 There are a few small towns.
 Mountains on both side of the valley are forest covered and have some interesting walks.
-It is a beautiful and relaxing place to be - except, perhaps, if there is the threat of a bush fire, although it is not right in the bush.
+It is a beautiful and relaxing place to be.

 The Wesburn house has a large family room with extensive windows giving views into the garden and across to the mountain range with a recently refitted kitchen connected to it and a separate lounge room in an open plan.
 Also on the ground floor but at a slightly lower level there is a small study, and another large living room/library/or extra bedroom, plus laundry, shower and toilet.
 Upstairs are three bedrooms, a recently renewed bathroom and toilet.
 There is reverse cycle air-conditioning for heating and cooling and alternative gas heating.
 Attached to the house is a car port and there is a double garage or shed separate from the house.
 Our caravan is normally kept at Wesburn and can be used for extra accommodation.